Microsoft-Build-2016/CodeLabs-Office/Module1-MsGraphMobile/README.md

 	_Sign-in via ADAL plug-in_

 1. After you sign-in, the you will be prompted to consent to the permissions the mobile app is requesting (that you configured when you registered the app).
-Click the **Accept** button to consent to the application permissions.
+Click **Accept** to consent to the application permissions.

 	![Consent via ADAL plug-in](Images/Mod1_Consent.png?raw=true "Consent via ADAL plug-in")